microsoft/MXDial-IoT-Sample/README.md

 ### Deploy Code to your DevKit Device
 1. Ensure your DevKit is connected to your Windows machine and the `project` Workspace is open.
 If the IoT Workbench Examples window opens, you can close it.
 2. Ensure you have the correct COM port selected.
 The correct port will have `STMicroelectronics` beside it.
+You can access the dropdown by clicking `COM<number>`in the bottom right of VS Code.

 ![](https://devkitfiles.blob.core.windows.net/github/select-board.png)